What are plant sterols and stanols?

-If you have high cholesterol, eating plant sterols and stanols can help lower your LDL cholesterol while keeping your HDL cholesterol the same.
+If you have high cholesterol, eating plant sterols and stanols can help lower your LDL cholesterol.
+It does this while keeping your HDL cholesterol at the same level.
 Normally, your body’s small intestine absorbs cholesterol from the foods you eat.
-To your body, plant sterols and stanols “look” a lot like cholesterol.
+To your body, plant sterols and stanols look a lot like cholesterol.
 They can prevent your body from absorbing LDL cholesterol.
 Over time, this lowers the level of LDL cholesterol in your blood.

 How much do I need to help lower my cholesterol?

 If you need to lower your cholesterol, the National Cholesterol Education Program recommends that you take in 2 grams of plant sterols and stanols each day.
-However, it is important to remember that plant sterols and stanols alone will not help you reach your cholesterol goals.
-To improve your cholesterol levels, you will also need to make lifestyle changes that include eating a heart-healthy diet, exercising and quitting smoking.
+But plant sterols and stanols alone will not help you reach your cholesterol goals.
+To improve your cholesterol levels, you will also need to make lifestyle changes.
+These include eating a heart-healthy diet, exercising, and quitting smoking.

 What foods contain plant sterols and stanols?

-Although plant sterols and stanols are naturally found in some foods, these amounts have only a very small effect on cholesterol levels.
+Plant sterols and stanols are naturally found in some foods.
+But these amounts have only a small effect on cholesterol levels.
 To use sterols and stanols to reduce your LDL cholesterol level, you will need more than these foods can provide.

 Some foods are now fortified with plant sterols and stanols.
-These include fortified margarines, cheese, orange juice. milk and bread.
+These include fortified margarines, cheese, orange juice, milk, and bread.
 Dietary supplements are also available.
-Ask your doctor whether getting your sterols and stanols from a fortified food or a dietary supplement is right for you.
+Ask your doctor if you should get your sterols and stanols from a fortified food or if a dietary supplement is right for you.

 If you do use these products, keep in mind that the amount of plant sterols/stanols varies from product to product.
 For example, a 2- to 4-tablespoon serving of margarine fortified with plant sterols provides the recommended 2 grams.
-Two 8-oz. servings of fortified orange juice also provides the recommended amount.
-You must read label information carefully to find out the appropriate daily dosage or serving size of these products.
+Two 8-oz. servings of fortified orange juice also provide the recommended amount.
+Read label information carefully to find out the appropriate daily dosage or serving size of these products.
 Also, remember that more isn’t always better.
 You still need to eat a wide variety of foods and be aware of how many calories you are eating.